ronancpl/HeavenMS/docs/feature_list.md

 * Both fixed and randomized versions of HP/MP growth rate available, regarding player job (enable one at ServerConstants).
 Placeholder for HP/MP washing feature.
 * Implemented methods to get the current Players' MaxHP/MaxMP method with equipment HP/MP gains already summed up.
 * Reallocated mapobjectids utilization throughout the source, preventing issues such as "NPC disappearing mysteriously after some server time" from happening.
-* Implemented old GMS statup mechanic for novices level 10 or below.
+* Implemented old GMS AP assigning for novices level 10 or below.
 Usage of the edited localhost is mandatory on this.
+* Implemented SP capping for players that passed the job upgrade level.
+After upgrading jobs, the missing SP amount is replenished.
+* Bypassable PIN/PIC system for players that were already authenticated and are currently loggedin and active.
 * Accounts can be created automatically when trying to login on an inexistent account -- credits to shavit.
 * Usage of Bcrypt (up-to-date) as the main password hashing algorithm, replacing old SHA's -- credits to shavit.